ANSANJAY/KernelThreads/7_kernel_thread/readme.md

 - The creation of a kernel thread involves using the API provided by Linux.
 - Specifically, `kthread_create` is used to create a kernel thread, but this only creates the thread; it does not run it.
 - To run the thread, `wake_up_process()` must be invoked.

+## or,
+- Additionally, there’s a convenient function, `kthread_run`

+---

-- Additionally, there’s a convenient function, `kthread_run`, that combines creation and waking up processes.
+ that combines creation and waking up processes.

+---

+# kthread_top
 - It’s crucial to stop the kernel thread properly using `kthread_stop` to avoid system errors (oops messages).

-Kernel threads, like user threads, are represented by `task_struct`, but the notable difference lies in the absence of address space in kernel threads, denoted by having the `mm` variable of `task_struct` set to `NULL`.
+Kernel threads, like user threads, are represented by `task_struct`
+ -  but the notable difference lies in the absence of address space in kernel threads
+ -  denoted by having the `mm` variable of `task_struct` set to `NULL`.
+---

-### 2. Curious Questions 🤔
+# 2. Curious Questions 🤔

-#### Q: How does a Kernel Thread differ from a User Thread in terms of structure representation in Linux?
+## Q: How does a Kernel Thread differ from a User Thread in terms of structure representation in Linux?
 **A:** Both are represented by `task_struct`, but Kernel Threads have no address space, marked by the `mm` variable of `task_struct` being set to `NULL`.

-#### Q: Why is it important to properly stop a Kernel Thread using `kthread_stop`?
+## Q: Why is it important to properly stop a Kernel Thread using `kthread_stop`?
-**A:** Properly stopping a Kernel Thread is crucial as not doing so may result in system errors, specifically oops messages, indicating a corruption in the kernel data structure, which could lead to instability or crashes.
+**A:** Properly stopping a Kernel Thread is crucial as not doing so may result in system errors,
+- specifically oops messages
+-  indicating a corruption in the kernel data structure
+- which could lead to instability or crashes.

 #### Q: What is the significance of `kthread_should_stop()` in the context of Kernel Thread operations?
 **A:** The `kthread_should_stop()` function is significant as it is used to check whether the kernel thread should stop executing, allowing for the controlled termination of the thread function.